nlmixr2/nlmixr2est/cran-comments.md

 - CRAN issues with `anonymous non-C-compatible type given name for linkage purposes by typedef declaration; add a tag name here` where changed to simple `C++` structures to suppress the "significant" warning.

+- Also linkage from 'rxode2' to be strict removing the clang error messages

 ## Breaking changes